da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 \subsubsection{Particle-based Jet Tagging Network}

 The particle-based jet tagging network~\cite{mlpm-fpga} is an MLP Mixer based neural network for jet tagging.
 We adopt the architecture from~\cite{mlpm-fpga} with the 64-particle input, and 16-features per particle.
 The network is trained with the \texttt{HGQ} library~\cite{hgq}.
 The architecture is shown in Figure~\ref{mlpm}.
 For this neural network, Vitis HLS 2023.2 cannot produce designs with II of 1 clock cycle when using the original \texttt{hls4ml} implementation.
-We suspect the issue is related to the multidimensional linear operation implemented with Einstein Summation templates, and some pragma usage used may be inappropriate.
+We suspect the issue is related to the multidimensional linear operation implemented with Einstein Summation templates, and the usage of some pragmas may be inappropriate.
 However, we do not investigate this issue further as it is beyond the scope of this work.

 The results are shown in Table~\ref{tab:mlpm_200MHz}.
-The designs are synthesized with Vitis HLS 2023.2 and Vivado 2023.2, with a target clock frequency set to 200 MHz and a target II of 1.
+The designs are synthesized with a target clock frequency set to 200 MHz and a target II of 1.
 The delay constraint is set to 2 for each optimized CMVM operation.
 Marginal resource savings are observed for these designs for LUTs.
 However, the designs without \texttt{da4ml} failed to be fully pipelined with an II of 1, and the achieved $\mathrm{F}_\mathrm{max}$ is significantly lower than the target 200 MHz clock frequency.